 - Related read: pawTree Dog Food Review: Recalls, Pros & Cons

 We recommend Ollie Fresh Dog Food since it is made without grains or carbs and is effective in eliminating and preventing yeast infections.
 The recipes have limited ingredients, each fresh and locally sourced with no byproducts or additives.

 For the best value, we selected Brothers Complete 610370073605 Dog Food.
-Formulated to eliminate allergens, we found that this dry dog food is effective for reducing yeast infection symptoms in most dogs.
+Formulated to eliminate allergens, we found that this dry dog food is effective in reducing yeast infection symptoms in most dogs.
 Part of its success may be due to the grain-free and potato-free recipe that reduces your dog’s intake of starches and sugars.
 Brothers Complete also has ingredients that support an anti-yeast diet, as well as omega-3 DHA and vitamin E.

-Finally, our third-place pick is Hill’s Science Diet 8839 Dry Dog Food because it effectively relieves most dog’s yeast infection symptoms.
+Finally, our third-place pick is Hill’s Science Diet 8839 Dry Dog Food because it effectively relieves most dog yeast infection symptoms.
 This nutritional dog food contains helpful prebiotic fiber, vitamin E, and omega-6 fatty acids and supplies essential vitamins, minerals, and antioxidants.
 Hill’s Science Diet does not contain artificial additives, preservatives, or chicken by-products and has a taste that most dogs seem to enjoy.

-The right dog food with the proper balance of ingredients can ease and in most cases, eliminate your dog’s yeast infection symptoms.
+The right dog food with the proper balance of ingredients can ease and, in most cases, eliminate your dog’s yeast infection symptoms.
 We hope that our reviews of the best dog foods for yeast infections, quick-reference pros and cons lists, and informative buyer’s guide have helped you discover a dog food that may be able to help your dog.